-Having liked Beyond Skyline as much as I disliked the original I was looking forward to Skylines, or as it was originally announced, Skylin3s.
+Having liked Beyond Skyline as much as I disliked the original Skyline I was looking forward to Skylines, or as it was originally announced, Skylin3s.
 But with great expectations comes risks.
 Could writer/director Liam O’Donnell recreate the wild mix of science fiction and martial arts action that made Beyond Skyline so enjoyable?

 It’s fifteen years after the events of the last film.
 The human/alien hybrid Rose (Lindsey Morgan, The 100, Chastity Bites) destroyed the alien mothership.
 But to do so she had to destroy one of Earth’s ships and kill thousands of her own troops.
 She dropped out of sight after that.

-Now, a disease is ravaging the Pilots, human brains implanted into alien bodies, and revert them to their former warlike ways.
+Now, a disease is ravaging the Pilots, human brains implanted into alien bodies, and reverting them to their former warlike ways.
 General Radford (Alexander Siddig, Gotham, 21 Bridges) has Rose found and brought in.
 It seems there is an antidote, but getting it involves sending a team into alien space, and they need her skills to pull it off.

 I shouldn’t have worried.
 After a slightly slow start that serves as a catchup for those who haven’t seen the previous films, Skylines delivers the action.
 The ship is forced to crashland on its target planet and the plot goes in the direction of Aliens meets Pitch Black as they try to achieve their objective and find a way home in twelve hours.
 And do it while fighting creatures that killed off the creatures they expected to face.